syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ![](Dealing-with-Windows-images/Dealing-with-Windows-img10.jpeg)

-## Enable/Disable Context Menus
+## Enable/Disable ContextMenus

-`SfDockingManager` provides context menus for docking, floating, auto hiding and document windows.
+`SfDockingManager` provides ContextMenu's for docking, floating, auto hiding and document windows.

 ### Enable/Disable context menu for docking, floating, auto hiding windows

-Docking, floating and auto hiding windows have a context menu button that contains options for switching between states.
+Docking, floating and auto hiding windows have a ContextMenu button that contains options for switching between states.
 The button can be enabled/disabled using `ShowMenuButton` property.
-By default, its value is True, to disable this functionality turn its value to False.
+By default, its value is true, to disable this functionality change the property value to false.

 {% tabs %}